The Bounded L2 Curvature Conjecture: Introduction

 {\bf Conjecture}[Bounded $L^2$ Curvature Conjecture (BCC)]\quad {\it The Einstein- vacuum equations admit local Cauchy developments for initial data sets $(\Si_0, g, k)$ with locally finite $L^2$ curvature and locally finite $L^2$ norm of the first covariant derivatives of $k$\footnote{As we shall see, from the precise theorem stated below, other weaker conditions, such as a lower bound on the volume radius, are needed.}.}\\

 \begin{remark} It is important to emphasize here that the conjecture should be primarily interpreted as a continuation argument for the Einstein equations; that is the space-time constructed by evolution from smooth data can be smoothly continued, together with a time foliation, as long as the curvature of the foliation and the first covariant derivatives of its second fundamental form remain $L^2$- bounded on the leaves of the foliation.
 In fact the conjecture implies the break-down criterion previously obtained in \cite{conditional} and improved in \cite{Pa}, \cite{W}.
 According to that criterion a vacuum space-time, endowed with a constant mean curvature (CMC) foliation $\Si_t$, can be extended, together with the foliation, as long as the $L_t^1 L^\infty(\Si_t) $ norm of the deformation tensor of the future unit normal to the foliation remains bounded.
 It is straightforward to see, by standard energy estimates, that this condition implies bounds for the $L_t^\infty L^2(\Si_t)$ norm of the space-time curvature from which one can derive bounds for the induced curvature tensor $R$ and the first derivatives of the second fundamental form $k$.
 Thus, if we can ensure that the time of existence of a space-time foliated by $\Si_t$ depends only on the $L^2$ norms of $R$ and first covariant derivatives of $k$, we can extend the space-time indefinitely. \end{remark} In this paper we provide the framework and the main ideas of the proof of the conjecture.
 We rely on the results of \cite{param1}, \cite{param2}, \cite{param3}, \cite{param4}, \cite{bil2}, which we use here as a black box.
 A summary of the entire proof is given in \cite {KRS-Sum}.
+We also need to emphasize that the sharpness of the Bounded $L^2$ coonjecture remains itself conjectural\footnote{ In other words we believe that no well-posedness results can be established for general intial data in $H^s$, with $s<2$. }